homchom/recode/README.md

 ## Contributing

 recode is open source, and the community is welcome to add their own contributions.
-We only ask that you follow these guidelines: https://github.com/homchom/recode/wiki/Contributing-to-recode
+We only ask that you skim the following first: https://github.com/homchom/recode/wiki/Contributing:-Getting-Started